 With all the fuss about Vienna’s classical music, a longstanding reputation as a haven for theatergoers often slips past unnoticed.
 The problem for the visitor to Vienna, of course, is that nearly all theater productions are in German.

 There is one notable exception, though.

-Some of the world’s greatest acting talents appeared there, including Oscar-winners Judi Dench and Anthony Quinn, as well as the likes of Larry Hagman and Jean-Paul Belmondo.
+Some of the world’s greatest acting talents appeared at the English Theatre, including Oscar-winners Judi Dench and Anthony Quinn, as well as the likes of Larry Hagman and Jean-Paul Belmondo.